redelivre/redelivre/src/wp-content/plugins/events-manager/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==
+= 5.7.3 =
+* fixed previous meta not getting deleted from recurrences resulting in non-saved information such as a changed featured image or location
+* fixed newly submitted recurrences first saved in draft or pending mode not creating new events without a reschedule
+* fixed export settings button not working in MultiSite
+* fixed CSS issue in search form advanced field dropdowns on firefox
+* fixed PHP warning when displaying locations and events map via shortcode (kudos @Beee)
+* fixed minor PHP warning on category admin pages where image isn't defined (kudos @Beee)
+* fixed booking admin 'Add Note' button not being translatable
+* added fifth day of month in recurrences pattern
+* added ability to change event times on recurring events without recreating recurrences

 = 5.7.2 =
 * fixed subsite events in MS Global mode not being able to save new events and resulting in orphaned entries in wp_em_events table
 * added admin tool to allow removal of orphaned events in wp_em_events database table